Shi-Soul/Shi-Soul.github.io/_pages/about.md

 <!-- I'm a undergraduate student majoring Artificial Intelligence at [Shanghai Jiao Tong university](https://www.sjtu.edu.cn/) enrolled in 2021.
 Now I'm a Research Intern at [Institute of Artificial Intelligence (TeleAI), China Telecom](http://www.chinatelecom.com.cn/), co-worked with [Dr. Chenjia Bai](https://baichenjia.github.io/).
 I'm also a member of [APEX Lab](https://apex.sjtu.edu.cn/), supervised by [Prof. Weinan Zhang](https://wnzhang.net/). -->

 I'm a Master's student in Computer Science at [Shanghai Jiao Tong University (SJTU)](https://www.sjtu.edu.cn/), where I am a member of the [APEX Lab](https://apex.sjtu.edu.cn/) supervised by [Prof. Weinan Zhang](https://wnzhang.net/).
 I am currently also a Research Intern at the [Institute of Artificial Intelligence (TeleAI), China Telecom](http://www.chinatelecom.com.cn/), working with [Dr. Chenjia Bai](https://baichenjia.github.io/).
 Previously, I completed my Bachelor's degree in Artificial Intelligence at [SJTU](https://www.sjtu.edu.cn/).

-My research interests include **Reinforcement Learning** and **Robotics**, recently working on **Humanoid Whole Body Control**.
+My research interests include **Reinforcement Learning** and **Robotics**, with a current focus on **Humanoid Whole Body Control**.
+Foundamentally, my vision is to build **General-Purpose Robots** that can do anything for human.